iroll/gofer/README.md

 Gofer for Gopher is written in **Go** for obvious reasons; namely, to provide a compiled package for easy distribution and avoidance of dependencies (i.e., Python).

+Usage: a macos executable - gofer - is currently provided; otherwise, gofer will need to be built from the provided source.
+Gofer can be called from the command line, e.g.:

+gofer gopher://freeshell.org:70

+... and a default browser window will open.
+Currently gofer will close after 60s of inactivity.
+Alternatively, your OS or browser may let you register gopher:// links to point to gofer, which eliminates the need for command line launches or timeouts.
+Packaged releases for macos, debian, and windows that will automatically register gopher:// are a future goal.

 The basic list of Gopher item types is provided below, as well as their current implementation status:

 | Type Code | Description | Status |